fnechans/falconry/README.md

 ### Installing python3 API for HTCondor

 The package  requires htcondor API to run.
-However, the dependency cannot be linked directly because the condor version depends on the version of htcondor your cluster uses.

-To install the python API for condor, first figure out the version of the htcondor your cluster runs on:

-    $ condor_version

-which returns condor version in form X.Y.Z .
-Then install htcondor using pip
+One can simply do:

-    $ python3 -m pip  install --user htcondor==X.Y.Z
+    $ python3 -m pip  install --user -r requirements.txt

+though it might be better to install in virtual environment.